 Andrew Macpherson is a Professor of Medicine at the University Hospital of Bern (Inselspital).
 His laboratory has worked on immune and non-immune mechanisms of host-microbial mutualism using animal models and translational work in human subjects.
 He has set up collaborations with Zimbabwean and Kenyan colleagues to address the problem of dysbiosis that triggers intestinal dysfunction and stunting in young children in the low- and middle-income countries.

-Adrià Martí i Líndez is a postdoctoral scientist working in Prof Christoph Hess’s group in the Department of Biomedicine of the University of Basel.
-After completing his MSc in Genetics in the University of Barcelona, he recently completed his doctoral degree in Prof. Walter Reith’s group in the Department of Pathology and Immunology at the University of Geneva.
-During his doctoral education he investigated how arginine metabolism modulates cancer-directed T cells.
-Adrià’s research interests continue to focus on the metabolism of virus- and cancer-fighting CD8+ T cells and on how unveiling metabolic vulnerabilities in senescent CD8+ T cells can help optimise COVID-19 immunotherapies.
+Dr Adrià Martí i Líndez is a postdoctoral scientist working in Prof Christoph Hess’s group in the Department of Biomedicine of the University of Basel.
+After an MSc in genetics at the University of Barcelona in Spain, he recently completed his doctoral degree in Prof Walter Reith’s group in the Department of Pathology and Immunology at the University of Geneva.
+During his doctoral studies, he investigated how arginine metabolism modulates cancer-directed T cells.
+His research continues to focus on the metabolism of virus- and cancer-fighting CD8+ T cells and on how unveiling metabolic vulnerabilities in senescent CD8+ T cells can help to optimise COVID-19 immunotherapies.

-PD Dr Matthias Matter is a Surgical Pathologist at the University Hospital Basel.
-In the frame of this project, Matthias provides his knowledge in immunology and molecular analysis.
-He studied medicine at the University of Bern, where he also received an MD-PhD in the field of tumor immunology and host-viral interactions.
-His research experience was further extended by a post-doctoral fellowship at the National Institute of Health (NIH) in Bethesda (USA), working on tumor immunology.
-He is a Surgical Pathologist with a sub-specialisation in Molecular Pathology, and works at the Institute of Medical Genetics and Pathology at the University Hospital of Basel with a main focus in Molecular Pathology and Gastrointestinal Pathology.
-His main research interests are immune responses against tumors and the role of chronic inflammation, such as caused by hepatitis B or C virus, in tumor development.
-In the BRCCH FTC project (link below), Matthias is mainly involved in study design, histopathological examination, and analyzing the immune response against SARS-Cov2 in the lungs and lymph nodes by using gene expression analysis and CODEX.
+PD Dr Matthias Matter is a surgical pathologist at University Hospital Basel, providing his knowledge of immunology and molecular analysis in the frame of the BRCCH-funded “Lessons From the Deceased to the Living and Back” project.
+Dr Matter studied medicine at the University of Bern, where he also received an MD-PhD in the field of tumour immunology and host-viral interactions.
+His research experience was further extended by a postdoctoral fellowship on tumour immunology at the National Institute of Health (NIH) in Bethesda, USA.
+He is a surgical pathologist with a sub-specialization in molecular pathology and works at the Institute of Medical Genetics and Pathology at University Hospital Basel with a main focus on molecular pathology and gastrointestinal pathology.
+His main research interests are immune responses against tumours and the role of chronic inflammation, such as that caused by hepatitis B or C virus, in tumour development.
+In the BRCCH FTC project (link below), Dr Matter is mainly involved in study design, histopathological examination and analysis of the immune response against SARS-Cov2 in the lungs and lymph nodes using gene expression analysis and CODEX.

 Prof Mirko Meboldt studied mechanical engineering at the University of Karlsruhe (KIT), Germany and launched his academic career at the Institute of Product Engineering Karlsruhe (IPEK), where he completed a doctorate in the field of product development.
 He embarked on his industrial career at Hilti AG in Liechtenstein, where he was globally responsible for CAD/PDM systems, standardisation and development methods.
 In his last position at Hilti, he was responsible for global technology and product development processes.
 In 2012 he was appointed as a full professor of product development and engineering design at ETH Zurich.
 His main research focuses on the development of new products in the field of mechanical engineering industries, biomedical applications and associated technologies.
 Since spring 2020, he is a driving member of the helpfulETH, which develops technical solutions to the COVID-19 pandemic.
 This resulted, among other things, in the BRCCH-supported CoVent project, in which he is member of the organising committee and involved in the development of the low-cost ventilator.